 Sign-up isn’t where the bonuses end for online sportsbooks.
-Nearly every website has a promotions page where they offer new deals for existing members.
+Nearly every website has a sportsbook promo codes page where they offer new deals for existing members.
 If you’re looking to make the most of your sportsbook, check out that page and take advantage of promotions like…

-Reload Bonus – The best way to top off a waning account is to take advantage of reload bonuses.
+The best way to top off a waning account is to take advantage of reload bonuses.
 Reload bonuses aren’t nearly as lucrative as sign-up bonuses, usually offering to match a lower percentage or a lower maximum amount.
-Some reload bonuses are only available one time, while others will be available repeatedly.
+Some reload bonuses are only available one time.
+Others will be available repeatedly.
 Be sure to read the terms and conditions to find out which reload bonus you’re getting.

-Bitcoin Bonuses – To encourage use of the new digital currency, some books will offer match bonuses for deposits made using Bitcoin.
+To encourage the use of the new digital currency, some bitcoin sportsbooks will offer match bonuses for deposits made using Bitcoin.
 This bonus can only be collected once, and the percentage matched will vary.
 You can’t stack a bonus like this on top of an initial deposit bonus.
 It has to be used on a reload.

-Refunded Bets – In an effort to separate themselves from the competition, some sportsbooks will have a unique policy where certain events in a game can trigger a refund for specific lost wagers.
-You’ll find deals like this on the promotions page, and as long as you place a bet that meets the requirements, you can be eligible for a refund.
+In an effort to separate themselves from the competition, some sportsbooks will have a unique policy where certain events in a game can trigger a refund for specific lost wagers.
+You’ll find deals like this on the promotions page.
+As long as you place a bet that meets the requirements, you can be eligible for a refund.

 An example of this policy is a website that refunds a losing correct-score prop bet if a soccer game ends in a 0-0 tie.

-Bonus Winnings – In order to incentivize betting certain sports or increase activity on live betting, books may offer a bonus percentage on winnings.
-As usual, you will have to place a wager that meets the criteria (e.g. doesn’t exceed the maximum bet allowed by the bonus), but if you win on an event that qualifies, your return will get a boost.
+In order to incentivize betting certain sports or increase activity on live betting, books may offer a bonus percentage on winnings.
+As usual, you will have to place a wager that meets the criteria (e.g. doesn’t exceed the maximum bet allowed by the bonus).
+But, if you win on an event that qualifies, your return will get a boost.

 If there’s a book offering a 5% boost on two-team NBA parlays, suddenly a winning bet for $20 becomes $21.
 It’s not a massive increase, but typically bonus winnings for parlays will continue to increase with the more teams you add.

-Reactivation Bonus – If your account has been inactive for awhile, sportsbooks will encourage you to return to betting action by emailing promotions.
-These offers can vary from deposit bonuses to free plays, but they are exclusive offers meant to draw you back into wagering.
+If your account has been inactive for a while, sportsbooks will encourage you to return to betting action by emailing promotions.
+These offers can vary from deposit bonuses to free plays.
+They are exclusive offers meant to draw you back into wagering.

-It’s a good idea to spend a few minutes reading the sportsbooks rules around bonuses and understand the fine print as there are restrictions on claiming them and getting payouts on them.
+It’s a good idea to spend a few minutes reading the sportsbooks rules around bonuses and understand the fine print.
+There are restrictions on claiming them and getting payouts on them.

 For instance, a site may advertise a bonus like “100% cash back up to $200.”
 However, this doesn’t mean that you can deposit $200 and then suddenly have $400 in your account, no strings attached.
 That would be an unsustainable model for a sportsbook.